Department of Nursing

 The nursing philosophy encompasses the University’s core values as they relate to professional nursing education and professional practice.
 This includes: Excellence in nursing education and practice in the form of scholarship; outreach to others with an appreciation for diversity; an engaging community which fosters skills in the art and science of nursing; and the ability to demonstrate ethical reasoning and integrity which promotes patient advocacy and professionalism in an ever changing health care environment.

-The nursing faculty believes the nursing program prepares the graduate to provide safe, compassionate, and competent nursing care across the lifespan to individuals, families, and communities in a variety of practice settings.
-The graduate will integrate evidence-based principles, sound nursing judgments, the sciences, and clinical reasoning skills necessary for entry level practice.
+The nursing faculty believes the nursing program prepares the graduate at both the undergraduate and graduate levels to provide safe, compassionate, and competent nursing care across the lifespan to individuals, families, and communities in a variety of practice settings.
+The graduate will integrate evidence-based principles, sound nursing judgments, the sciences, and clinical reasoning skills necessary for safe and effective practice.
 Graduate nurses are empowered to become effective nurse leaders with a professional identity to transform health care, maintain a spirit of inquiry, and are committed to lifelong learning.